Candied Jalapeños are little green game changers. This recipe changes fresh jalapeno peppers into sweet, hot and perfect for just about anything.

-Wow, are these good.
-So good in fact, I made myself sick eating them and one of my coworkers now has mouth sores from eating so many at one time.
+So good in fact, I made myself sick eating them and one of my coworkers lost half of her mouth from eating so many at one time.
 Alright, maybe I’m being a little dramatic, but her mouth does burn.

-Oh, and look what I did (this is only one example of what I’ve been throwing these on)….
+Oh, and this is one example of what I’ve been throwing these on…

 This is my Salisbury Steak with Balsamic Gravy topped with the pretty little things.

 Now can you start to think of ideas?